homijan/Stats-Covid19/README.md

 It should help to better understand and predict the phase of spread, while compared to other countries.
 Unfortunately, it seems that European countries will suffer from a higher death-rate compared to China.
-The effect of population density is negligible.
+The effect of population density is negligible (Hubei region has much higher population density than Spain or Italy).